 Generally, recovery of retainage through a late notice is going to follow the general rules for protection through a late notice.
 For example, in Washington, a preliminary notice should be given within 60 days from first furnishing labor or materials, but a late notice protects amounts furnished starting 60 days before the notice is given.
 In the case where a notice is given late, any recovery is going to be limited to the value of the materials and labor furnished within the 60 days preceding sending the notice, and this calculation will include retainage.
 Any retainage related to the work/materials provided in the immediate 60 days will be protected, but retainage related to work/materials before the 60 days will be unsecured.

 Are there exceptions?

 Yes.
 Just like everything related to construction payment and notice and lien requirements, the requirements and rules aren’t the same everywhere.

-For example, in Texas there is a specific “notice for contractual retainage” that can be provided “instead of or in addition to” the regular monthly notices that Texas requires – but which is limited to protecting the ability to make a claim against the retained amounts.
+For example, in Texas, there is a specific “notice of claim for unpaid retainage” that can be provided “instead of or in addition to” the regular monthly notices that Texas requires – but which is limited to protecting the ability to make a claim against the retained amounts.

 The deadline for this retainage notice is different than the general monthly notice – and can be given not later than the earlier of:

 (1) the 30th day after the date the claimant’s agreement providing for retainage is completed, terminated, or abandoned; or

 (2) the 30th day after the date the original contract is terminated or abandoned.